Non-degree and guest applicants are students who would like to take a few courses but do not intend to earn a degree from UWM.

 - a college student looking for an alternative gap year experience.

-The investment you make in your college education will pay off for the rest of your life.
-How much will studying at UWM cost?
-You can estimate the per credit cost* from the latest tuition table as a good guide.
+How much will studying at UWM cost as a guest student?
+You can estimate the per credit cost from the latest tuition table as a good guide.
 Generally, an in-state student will pay approximately $1,700 for a three-credit class taken during the fall or spring semesters.

 Non-degree and guest students are generally not eligible for financial aid.
 Exceptions can be made for those enrolled in eligible certificate programs or those taking prerequisite courses for admission to a UWM degree or certification program.
-Learn more here.
+Learn more at One Stop.